La Biennale di Venezia

 How to reach the Biennale

-The quickest way to reach the Biennale's main site at the Giardini Pubblici is on vaporetto line 3, which runs every 20 minutes.
-This express boat's route includes:
+The simplest way to reach the Biennale's main site at the Giardini Pubblici is on vaporetto line 1, which runs every 10 minutes or so throughout the day.

 Related Web site and article: